Ok, so you’ve heard of urinary tract infections.

 3) Discuss Your Prevention Strategy

 Sometimes doctors diagnose and treat only the immediate problem, failing to address long term treatment.
-If you are experiencing recurring urinary tract infections, you need to think about UTI prevention instead of waiting to treat a UTI after the fact.
-Currently, the most common prevention method for recurring urinary tract infections is to take continuous low doses of antibiotics.
+If you are experiencing recurrent urinary tract infections, you need to think about UTI prevention instead of waiting to treat a UTI after the fact.
+Currently, the most common prevention method for recurrent urinary tract infections is to take continuous low doses of antibiotics.
 This method is problematic because antibiotics can cause unwanted side effects, including increased resistance of bacteria to antibiotics.

 So what are your other options?

 Have you considered Dmanna?
 Dmanna is a daily supplement whose primary ingredient, d-mannose, naturally occurs in berries and other fruits.
 It is a simple sugar that attaches to E. Coli, the primary cause of UTI, preventing the bacteria from attaching to your urethra.
 In scientific studies, D-mannose is proven to prevent UTIs 85% of the time and has been shown to be as effective and possibly more effective than daily antibiotics for prevention.

 Want to learn more about Dmanna and its primary UTI-fighting ingredient, d-mannose?
 Click here to learn more!